 You can't forget the simplest step of all: internal hydration.
 "When our bodies are dehydrated due to lack of water consumption, it decreases skin elasticity and makes wrinkles more pronounced, causes chapped or cracking lips and even can prompt the body to produce excess oil and lead to acne," Tavernise says.

 Be sure to drink 11 to 15 cups of water a day.
-If you're already doing so, add a hyaluronic acid supplement to your routine for an extra boost—here are our top picks for the latter.
+If you're already doing so, consider adding a hyaluronic acid supplement to your routine for an extra boost—here are our top picks for the latter.
+(Of course, it's always smart to consult your doctor before adding new supplements to your routine.)

 Look for naturally soothing ingredients.